sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Start-Up Instructions

 1. If it is not done already, power up your Skytap environment.
 It could take about 5 minutes for all nodes to start up.
-The Master Node typically takes the longest to start, so if you can see, from the Skytap UI, the login prompt on the Master Node, then you are good to go.
+The Master Node typically takes the longest to start, so if you can see, from the Skytap UI, the login prompt on the Master Node, then you can start to use the environment.

 7. Use the Skytap UI (or SSH) to start a session on the Master Node.
 You will be signed on as `student`.
 1. Change to using root by executing `su - root`.
 1. In the home directory of root there is a script called `icpStopStart.sh`.
 Run this script by executing `./icpStopStart.sh start`.
 Note that it takes around 30 minutes for the ICP Services to come up completely.

   > From Hugh: do we need to get them to sign on to Master Node and run `./icpStopStart` ???
-If not, then we should replace the above two steps with the following one.
+If not, then we should replace the above three  steps with the following one.

 1. The ICP infrastructure and all of the ICP4I components  are configured to start when the environment starts.
 It typically takes around 30 minutes for all the components to be ready.
 8. You can tell if the ICP infrastructure is ready by going to the ICM Main Portal thus: